 Health insurance is required to participate in this program.

-The five-day format, in addition to the prescribed 45 hours of on-site training, requires the completion of the WFR Study Guide (entailing 25 hours of pre-course preparation) and the submission of the pre-course examination.
+In addition to the prescribed 45 hours of on-site training, this course requires the completion of the WFR Study Guide (entailing 25 hours of pre-course preparation) and the submission of the pre-course examination.
 The pre-course exam is due one week prior to the start of the WFR course.
 To ensure adequate time to complete these requirements, participants must register more than two weeks before the start date of the course.
 Students must complete all of the pre-course work prior to arrival.
-Eligible students who successfully complete the course will receive the Wilderness Medical Associates’ Wilderness First Responder certification, Healthcare Provider level CPR certification including the use of medical oxygen and AED, and will be certified to treat anaphylaxis through epinephrine administration.
+Eligible students who successfully complete the course will receive the Wilderness Medical Associates’ Wilderness First Responder certification, Healthcare Provider-level CPR certification including the use of medical oxygen and AED, and will be certified to treat anaphylaxis through epinephrine administration.

 Wilderness Medical Associates (WMA) has been teaching wilderness medicine courses throughout the country for over a decade and is recognized nationwide as a leader in the field of wilderness first aid.
 All WMA instructors have substantial experience in emergency medicine, backcountry trekking, and teaching.

 ADK members receive a 10% discount on programs and lodging.
-To reserve lodging at the Adirondak Loj, please call the Adirondack Mountain Club at (518) 523-3441 or book online.
+To reserve lodging at the Adirondak Loj, or Heart Lake Wilderness Campground, please call the Adirondack Mountain Club at (518) 523-3441 or book online.

 If you have any questions about the program please contact Mary Glynn, ADK’s Outdoor Skills Coordinator, at (518) 523-3480 x 111 or by email at firstname.lastname@example.org